What Is The Silvertown Tunnel?

 A map of the cycle shuttle bus route.
 Image: TfL

-Once the tunnel's open, TfL will run a shuttle bus for the use of cyclists between Seagull Lane (close to Royal Victoria DLR station) on the north side and Millennium Way near the junction with Old School Close, to the south.
-Cycle buses will run at least every 12 minutes between 06.30 to 21.30.
+Now the tunnel's open, TfL runs a shuttle bus for the use of cyclists between Seagull Lane (close to Royal Victoria DLR station) on the north side and Millennium Way near the junction with Old School Close, to the south.
+Cycle buses run at least every 12 minutes between 06.30 to 21.30.
 Like the other buses, it will be free to use for at least the first year.

 You'll never be able to walk from North Greenwich to the north side of the river, though you can cross using the foot tunnel at what I'm tempted to call Regular Greenwich.
 That'll bring you out at the southern tip of the Isle of Dogs, mind, a long way from the Silvertown Tunnel.
-If you're on foot and desperately want to use the tunnel, then you'll be able to hop aboard one of the two bus routes that pass through.
+If you're on foot and desperately want to use the tunnel, then you can hop aboard one of the two bus routes that pass through.
 Otherwise, the cable car and Jubilee line may serve your needs.

 And horse-riders?